bermarte/js-quiz/planning/backlog.md

 - [x] A user can continue with the next question
   - _Next question is asked to the user._

-- [x] A user can see their score at the end of the quiz
+- [x] A user can see the score at the end of the quiz
   - _Once the quiz is terminated; the user can see the score percentage._

+ - [x] The result for a single question is shown
+  - _A user can see if the answer is correct immediately after providing an answer._

 - [x] A user can have an overview of all the questions and the answers given
   - _The user can see a report of all the questions and answers chosen, with the right and wrong answers, once the quiz is completed._

-- [x] A user can see the percentage of
+- [x] A user can see the score at the end of the quiz
   - _The user can see the percentage of responses that the user completed successfully._
 ---
 ## Should-Haves